flow-state-15/mod-5-extra-resources/assets/react-redux-state-shape.md

             optionalOrderedList: []
         },
         // Note here that your responses can actually be different here as well.
         // Hint: What information should you see if you own this spot?
-(Refer to API Docs)
+(Refer to API Docs).
         spot: {
             [bookingId]: {
                 bookingData